 Canon, Nikon, Fuji, and Sony lenses are engineered to work with their camera bodies and you can count on them to work every time.
 Companies like Tamron and Sigma make good lenses but they must reverse engineer them to fit the camera manufacturer mount systems and, while they are less expensive, they don’t have much of a resale market.
 Consequently, on a total-cost-of-ownership basis, the cost of their lenses is often about the same or more than the “brand” company equipment.

-Canon fanboys argue that they have some of the best lenses available and that Canon sensors deliver better color and clearer pictures in low light situations.
+Canon fanboys argue that they have some of the best lenses available and that Canon sensors deliver better color and have the highest resolution available.
 Nikon folks say their sensors have better dynamic range (ability to pick up detail in shadows) and that 4K video is better in their system.
 In fact, Nikon is using Sony sensors so you get a broad range of lenses with a great sensor by using the Nikon system.
 People in the Fujifilm camp say their sensors are very good at rendering skin tones, their lenses are superb, and, most importantly, Fujifilm provides software updates for their cameras and lenses continuously so you don't have to buy the next model to get new features.
 Most of the sensor related differentiators can be addressed with post-processing software, so they aren’t very persuasive.
 The telling differences are in the way these companies approach their markets.